AhaduCoding/printf/README.md

 ------------
 ### Compile de file ⚙
-To a file with the function is necessary to add all the `*.c` involved in the program.
+To compile a file with the function is necessary to add all the `*.c` involved in the program (functions, main files, etc).
 For that reason to compile type:

 `gcc -Wall -Werror -Wextra -pedantic *.c -o name_of_executable`